-A divorce or custody battle is a life altering experience.
+A divorce or custody battle is a life-altering experience.
 Feelings of extreme emotional distress and anger are normal reactionary responses, but it is important to remember to remain calm.
-Decisions made now, in this moment, will affect your life for years to come.
+Decisions made now, at this moment, will affect your life for years to come.

-As your family law attorney, I understand and am here to provide viable solutions, compassionate guidance and assertive representation to streamline your legal process.
+As an experienced Houston family law attorney, I understand and am here to provide viable solutions, compassionate guidance and assertive representation to streamline your legal process.
 Your legal issue is my top priority, and I will work tirelessly to achieve a resolution that is right for you.

 A Trust, like a will, is also an estate planning document used to transfer assets to beneficiaries.
 However, a primary difference between a Trust and a Will is that while a Will takes its first breathe of life at death, a Trust breathes life at creation.